Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 pip install -e .
 ```

-Then, you can use the wheel file to install OpenCV, which is already built with CUDA.
+Then, you can use the wheel file that comes with the toolbox to install OpenCV, which is already built with CUDA.
+However, it may not work with all GPU architectures, you might need to build it yourself.
+Please see the section Troubleshooting below if it does not work as expected.

 For Windows:
 ```